Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 389,617 people, 153,140 houses or apartments, and a median cost of homes of $209,262, New Orleans real estate is some of the most expensive in Louisiana, although New Orleans home values aren't among America's most expensive.
+With a population of 389,617, 153,140 total housing units (homes and apartments), and a median house value of $214,114, New Orleans real estate is some of the most expensive in Louisiana, although New Orleans home values aren't among America's most expensive.

 Single-family detached homes are the single most common housing type in New Orleans, accounting for 44.16% of the city's housing units.
 Other types of housing that are prevalent in New Orleans include duplexes, homes converted to apartments or other small apartment buildings ( 23.49%), large apartment complexes or high rise apartments ( 19.48%), and a few row houses and other attached homes ( 12.09%).